How can I become a betterbusiness owner and leader?

 Most business owners, in the deepest dark reaches of their mind, are afraid they’re not quite cutting it as entrepreneurs.
-Often times, as business owners, we start our business on the back of a profession, a trade, or a skill we have learnt (plumber, architect, accountant, software developer, designer, mechanic, chef, retail manager) and we feel confident in that particular skill.
-But when we start a business based on that profession, we suddenly realise it takes a lot more than being a great plumber to build a great plumbing business (more about the buzz and the challenge of being a business owner).
+Oftentimes, as business owners, we start our business on the back of a profession, a trade, or a skill we have learnt (plumber, architect, accountant, software developer, designer, mechanic, chef, retail manager) and we feel confident in that particular skill.
+Starting a new business is an enormous buzz.
+But once we start a business based on that profession, we suddenly realise it takes a lot more than being a great plumber to build a great plumbing business.

 It can be a frightening place to stand in the middle off, but there are three pieces of good news:

 - You got this far and you’re still standing, so you must be doing something right.

 - Your people actually want you to be the leader and they’re ready to forgive you just about any stuff up you’re going to make along the way.

 - Leadership is something you can learn, practice and get better at.